Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Introduction

 \section{Introduction}

 Pests and disease vectors have become a critical global concern, impacting both food security and public health.
 In particular, fruit flies (Diptera: Tephritidae) cause substantial damage to vegetable crops and orchards.
-Among them, \textit{Bactrocera dorsalis} (Hendel), commonly known as the oriental fruit fly, is a major pest primarily found in tropical and subtropical regions \cite{efsa2019bactrocera} and is considered one of the world's most invasive species \cite{clarke2005invasive,mutamiswa2021overview}.
+Among them, \textit{Bactrocera dorsalis}, commonly known as the oriental fruit fly, is a major pest primarily found in tropical and subtropical regions \cite{efsa2019bactrocera} and is considered one of the world's most invasive species \cite{clarke2005invasive,mutamiswa2021overview}.
 Females lay eggs beneath the fruit's surface, promoting bacterial and fungal growth that renders the fruit unmarketable.
 In African countries where \textit{Bactrocera dorsalis} is established, high losses have been reported on mango crops.
 For example, in Mozambique, the percentage of damaged mango fruits ranged from $21\%$ to $78\%$ between September 2014 and August 2015 \cite{cugala2020economic}.
-In Réunion Island, a French island near Madagascar, mango infestation by fruit flies has greatly increased since the \textit{Bactrocera dorsalis} invasion in 2017 \cite{grechi2022bactrocera}.
+In Réunion Island, a French territory near Madagascar, mango infestation by fruit flies has greatly increased since the invasion of \textit{Bactrocera dorsalis} in 2017 \cite{grechi2022bactrocera}.

-To address these challenges, a range of chemical and non-chemical control methods have been developed, with varying degrees of success.
+To address these issues, a wide range of control methods have been developed, with varying degrees of success.
 Among the large variety of control techniques employed in the field, we focus on the Sterile Insect Technique (SIT).
-This biological control tool involves the mass production of the target insect, followed by the sterilisation of the males (or both males and females, depending on the species) at the larvae or pupae stage using ionising radiation.
-These sterilised insects are then released in large numbers into the field, where they mate with wild populations, leading to a gradual decline in the pest population over time \cite{dyck2021sterile}.
+This biological control tool, developed by Knipling in 1955 \cite{knipling1955possibilities}, involves the mass production of the target insect, followed by the sterilisation of males (or both males and females, depending on the species) at the larval or pupal stage using ionising radiation.
+These sterilised insects are then released in large numbers into the field, where they mate with wild populations, leading to a gradual decline in the pest/vector population over time \cite{dyck2021sterile}.